Vyral/nate-martinez-recruiting/_posts/2020-07-02-what-are-interest-rates-like-right-now.md

 <p style="text-align: center;"><em>Interest rates are vital in real estate.
 Here’s why.</em></p>

 Interest rate fluctuations are always a necessary topic in real estate.
-Last August, interest rates reached the low to mid-threes, but in June of last year, they were still up around 4.5%. **This April, interest rates were the lowest they’ve been in 30 years at 3.5%.&nbsp;**
+In June, interest rates reached the low to mid-threes, but in June of last year, they were still up around 4.5%. **This April, interest rates were the lowest they’ve been in 30 years at 3.5%.&nbsp;**

 One of our lenders recently quoted rates as low as 2.5% on a 30-year fixed mortgage.
 For comparison, when I bought my first house about 40 years ago, I paid approximately an 11% interest rate.&nbsp;